near/docs/docs/2.develop/contracts/anatomy.md

 ## Constants, Variables and Types

 Smart contracts store typed values within them.
 The data types available are: `u8`, `u16`, `u32`, `u64`, `u128`, and their signed counterparts.
-Futhermore, the SDKs expose collections such as `Vector` and `Map` to simplify handling data.
+Furthermore, the SDKs expose collections such as `Vector` and `Map` to simplify handling data.

 We cover this topic in depth on the [Storage](storage.md) section.
 Here, we will just notice two things.
 First, that you need to check for underflow and overflow errors.
 Second, that in RUST the contract's attributes are stored in `self`, in contrast with AssemblyScript where we need to explicitly rely on the `storage` object to store attributes.